wouterj/wouterj.github.io/_posts/2020-01-14-grant-on-permissions-not-roles.md

 some premium plan member.
 That's their role. *Roles allows your application to group different users together.
-This makes granting permissions easier.* For instance, it's difficult to describe that users John, Marc and William are allowed to edit all posts.
+This makes granting permissions easier.* For instance, it's difficult to describe that users John, Mary and William are allowed to edit all posts.
 It's easier to group them as being "the moderators" of this website.
 You can then grant the permissions "edit all posts" to the "moderators" role.